BerkeleyLab/flang-testing-project/flang/docs/ParallelFortranRuntime.md

   * **Further argument descriptions**:

 ### Teams
+  (REMOVE_NOTE_TODO: check the interface for caf_change_team and caf_form_team, currently are same as the procedures in Caffeine, but these interfaces have not yet been discussed and decided upon for the Coarray Fortran Parallel Runtime Library Interface.
+May need to add something?
+Change something?)
   TODO: add general points related to our team design The only time we create a new handle for an established coarray is in a change-team-stmt.
 The only times we create handles is `caf_allocate`, and a `change-team-stmt`.